 assessment and verification standards

-- MarTEL scores are based upon the (CEF) Common European Framework of Reference for
+- MarTEL scores are based upon the (CEFR) Common European Framework of Reference for

 - Each test has been designed by a consortium of European experts in the teaching